 Aspen, CO 81611

-We are following CDC recommendations to help slow the spread of the Delta variant and protect access to essential healthcare services.
+We are following CDC recommendations to protect access to essential healthcare services.
 As we continue to keep our eye on COVID-19 incidence levels in our community, we will post any changes and updates to the Health Fair event on this webpage.
 Please check back frequently.
 Our ability to host the Health Fair is subject to health restrictions and orders to keep you and our staff safe.
 Event details may differ from those stated per these guidelines.

-Do not come to the Health Fair if you have any COVID-like symptoms or have a temperature of 100.4 or greater.
-Please arrive no more than 5 minutes before your appointment.
-Your temperature will be screened outside of the main entrance of the Hospital.
-In the event that you have any COVID-like symptoms or a temperature of 100.4 or greater, you will not be allowed inside the Health Fair and you will be requested to return home and contact your physician.
-Autumn weather is variable.
+Do not come to the Health Fair if you have any COVID-like symptoms.
+In the event you have any COVID-like symptoms, you will not be allowed inside the Health Fair and you will be requested to return home and contact your physician.
+November weather is variable.
 Please dress in layers.
-Our temperature screening and registration area will be located outside of the main entrance of the Hospital.
+Our registration area will be located outside of the main entrance of the Hospital.
 You will not be admitted inside the Hospital for your blood draw until your appointment time.